mabelvj/doc.scrapinghub.com/autoextract.rst

 ``url``             Yes       String   URL of web page to extract from.
 Must be a valid ``http://`` or ``https://`` URL.
 ``pageType``        Yes       String   Type of extraction to perform.
 Must be ``article`` or ``product``.
 ``meta``            No        String   User UTF-8 string, which will be passed through the extraction pipeline and returned in the query result.
 Max size 4 Kb.
 ``articleBodyRaw``  No        boolean  Whether or not to include article HTML in article extractions.
+True by default.
+Setting this to false can reduce response significantly if HTML is not required.
 ==================  ========  =======  ===========

 Responses